 The text also contains amendments affecting business owners included in the modular tax system.
 This means that business owners that invoice less than 50% of their transactions to private individuals will be excluded from the objective estimate system.
 This exclusion will only apply to business owners with total revenues of more than €50,000 per year.
 These include building work, plumbing, carpentry and road haulage.
+In the case of transport and removals services, the exclusion will apply to revenues over €300,000, as in the case of agricultural and livestock operations.

 It also excludes businesses obtaining revenues from other business owners or professionals of more than €225,000.
-This is also a new addition to the text studied in April.